mulindaD/open-trivia/README.md

 ### Core Technologies:
 - HTML5: For structuring the web application
 - CSS3: For styling and responsive design
+- Tailwind CSS: For rapid UI development with utility classes
 - JavaScript: For interactive elements and game logic
-- Tailwind CSS: For rapid UI development with utility classes
+- JSON Server: Mock Backend for the for fetch requests and Data Storage

 ### Development Tools:
 - Visual Studio Code: As the primary code editor